Dragorn421/oot/README.md

 #### 4. Setup and Build the ROM

-Once inside the container, you can follow steps [4](#4-setup-the-rom-and-build-process) and [5](#5-build-the-rom) of the Linux instructions to setup and build the ROM, or run any other command you need.
+Once inside the container, you can follow steps [3](#3-install-python-dependencies) and [5](#5-setup-the-rom-and-build-process) onwards of the Linux instructions to setup and build the ROM, or run any other command you need.

 ## Contributing